 • AMT implications — ISOs lose preferential treatment

-Employees with sufficient cash may achieve better after-tax results by paying exercise costs directly and holding shares for long-term capital gains treatment.
+Employees with sufficient cash may achieve better after-tax results by paying exercise costs directly and holding shares for long-term capital-gains treatment — and, if eligibility lines up, the QSBS Section 1202 federal exclusion.
 Tax savings can exceed 20 percentage points compared to ordinary income rates.

 Practical Example